manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 In my opinion AI Overviews and AI Mode reveal a deeper truth - Google doesn't yet have a compelling vision for the future of search in an LLM world.
 They're bolting new tech onto an old system and in doing so, risk losing both the magic of the web and the business model that made Google thrive.

 So if you have a stake in the web (see my disclosures below!)
-I would suggest that now is a great time to offer specific suggestions, ideas and provocations.
-Google is after all merely 180,000 humans in a trenchcoat and those humans are trying to figure out the future just like we are and I think they're willing to listen.
+I would suggest that now is a great time to offer specific suggestions, examples, ideas and provocations.
+Google isn't a cyborg, it's 180,000 humans in a trenchcoat.
+And those humans are trying to figure out the future of search just like we are and I think they're willing to listen.

 ---